 Brushing on melted garlic butter is the perfect finishing touch to the warm homemade breadsticks.

 The topping is made from just 3 ingredients, all of which you’re already using in the dough.
 While the breadsticks are in the oven, melt 2 Tablespoons of butter and stir in 1/4 teaspoon each of salt and garlic powder.
-If you want to add a little Italian seasoning like we do in the garlic butter topping for these pizza pull-apart rolls, go for it.
+If you want to add a little Italian seasoning like we do in the garlic butter topping for these pizza pull-apart rolls, or parsley like we do for cheddar biscuits, go for it.

 After buttering, you can sprinkle a little dried parsley or basil on top, too.
 These breadsticks taste best while they’re still warm, so serve right away (or reheat as needed).

 You’ll love these alongside dishes like minestrone soup, alphabet vegetable soup, bruschetta chicken, chicken meatballs, and slow cooker turkey meatballs.
 They’re also a perfect accompaniment for your favorite pasta meal, or serve them as an appetizer with a dipping sauce such as marinara, spicy cheese sauce, beer cheese dip, or homemade pesto.

 The only downside to this recipe?
 You might have to make a second batch, because everyone lucky enough to dine at your table is definitely going to ask for unlimited refills of these breadsticks.Print

 Soft, fluffy, garlic butter-topped homemade breadsticks are the perfect accompaniment to pretty much any dinner.
 The dough requires 2 rises, but the 2nd rise is pretty quick as the oven preheats.
 Reference my Baking With Yeast Guide for answers to common yeast FAQs.

 - 1 and 1/4 cups (300ml) warm water (between 100–110°F, 38–43°C)